 Some people ask the question, “Where did life come from?”
-But “Where did the universe come from?” is an even bigger question.
+But the question of where the universe itself came from is an even bigger question.

 To many people, the obvious answer is, “The Big Bang.”
 But then again, what was there before the Big Bang?
 Why is there a universe at all?

 The existence of anything must have a cause.
 It’s the law of cause and effect.
-So what’s the “cause” of this world we’re living in?
+So what’s the “cause” of the universe?
 Why is there something instead of nothing?
 That’s the big question.

-For me, this is really the only reasonable explanation for why this exists.
+For me, this is really the only reasonable explanation for why the universe exists.
 And such an eternal mind is what we would call God.

-Look, to be real, there are other things that keep me awake at night instead of where did the universe come from.
-But it’s only human to think about these big questions from time to time.
+Look, to be real, there’s other things that keep me awake at night instead of where the universe came from.
+But its only human to think about these big questions from time to time.
 I reckon Francis Collins was on the mark.
 The universe couldn’t have created itself.
 What do you think?